 Since my time was limited in Toledo, I did not get to spend a lot of time in the cathedral.
-From what I saw, the interior of the cathedral is what you would expect it to be considering the opulent façade of the church.
+From what I saw the interior of the cathedral is what you would expect it to be, considering the opulent façade of the church.
 It was all breathtaking and the attention to every detail was extraordinary.
-A visit to the inside of the cathedral is worth it, if you have some free time and appreciate architecture.

 Lunch at Restaurante Plaza Mayor

-Paella was one of the first course menu items and I was thrilled.
-I love paella which is a traditional Spanish rice dish.
-The paella was flavorful and was loaded with seafood- Perfecto!
+Paella was one of the first course menu items, and I was thrilled.
+I love paella, which is a traditional Spanish rice dish.
+The paella was flavorful, and was loaded with seafood- Perfecto!
 I was also told that “Pork” was one of the menu items for the second course.
-I was not sure how it was prepared so I took a chance.
+I was not sure how it was prepared, and I took a chance.
 I was not about to ask how it was cooked, I just trusted my instincts.
 What was served was a tender stewed pork that was flavorsome and hearty.
 I also loved the traditional side of patatas that accompanied the “Pork”.

 Strolling the Streets

 I could have walked the city streets more if I had time.
 This is one reason that I plan on returning and staying a few days.
-I felt that I was rushed did not get to engage with this magnificent city like I wanted to.
+I felt that I was rushed, and did not get to engage with this magnificent city like I wanted to.

-Every turn I made, whether it be left or right, was breathtaking for me.
+Every turn I made, whether it be left or right, was breathtaking.
 It could have been a quiet neighborhood street lined with old apartments and iron balconies, or an intersection draped with fabric and a hanging chandelier.
 The city of Toledo charmed and enchanted me, I count the days until I return.